austinchia/portfolio-blog/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi there!
-I'm Austin, a personable, data-driven individual with a strong belief in utilizing my skills for touching lives.
+Most would agree that I'm a personable, data-driven individual with a strong belief in utilizing my skills for touching lives.
 As such, my interests lie in healthcare, biomedical informatics and biomedical data science.
 Currently a healthcare data analyst, I work on operations data for BI at a healthcare company.
 I'm also a Final-year Biological Sciences student in NTU.

 My internship experience in healthcare data analytics, medical services, bio-data science and marketing analytics have provided me exposure to the various applications of data science in healthcare.
 I actively take on student leadership roles, involving interpersonal communication, conflict resolution and project management.